Gibberlings3/Documentation/readmes/readme_cr.english.txt

 Content-wise:

+IEP Valygar Friendship mod: The mods were made compatible in the following way: If both mods are installed, the CR romance will kill the IEP Friendship talks, but the IEP talks will kill the CR Friendship talks (in case of no romance).
+Note: some NPC banter and interjections of the CR mod will still play even if the CR friendship talks are disabled.

 NPC-Strongholds: The quest to close the sphere might trigger while the sphere quests are still running.
 Just tell Valygar that it has to wait.

 Extended Sphere Quest / Mage Stronghold Mod: The quest to close the sphere might trigger while the sphere quests are still running.
 Just tell Valygar that it has to wait.